Another Way To Think About Buying Music…

 So next time you find yourself genuinely enjoying something that has a 'Buy' button you're trying not to make eye contact with, ask yourself the question:

 “Would I buy them a pint/coffee if they were here in person?”

-Because when you look past the music you're enjoying and realize that there are people on the other side of the digital curtains making that music out in the real world—and they're going about their day to day just like you, struggling with the same struggles you do—doesn't sharing a metaphorical pint together sound nice?
+Because when you look past the music you're enjoying and realize that there are people on the other side of the digital curtains making that music out in the real world—and they're going about their day-to-day just like you, struggling with the same day-to-day struggles you do—doesn't sharing a metaphorical pint/coffee sound nice?

 And artists, consider the same analogy when someone buys your music.
 If you reverse the scenario, there are people a lot like you on the other side of the digital curtains buying your music and listening to it out in the real world (and they're going about their day-to-days just like you, struggling with the same day-to-day struggles you do).
 The fact that they've decided to actually buy your music, when it'd be so easy not to, that means something.
 So take a minute and say thanks when possible.